My 14 Days With Ubuntu

 * Play video games like Sudoku, solitaire, blackjack, Mahjongg and greater

-All of the above are complete version applications…Now not time-limited or crippled variations, and they are all free.
+All of the above are complete version applications…Now no time-limited or crippled variations, and they are all free.

 Who can use Ubuntu?

-Literally, everybody who can click a mouse or kind on a keyboard can use Ubuntu.
-The real question is; Who is proper for Ubuntu?
+Anybody who clicks a mouse or is on a keyboard can use Ubuntu.
+The real question is: Who is proper for Ubuntu?
 Here are my thoughts:

-* Any elderly laptop consumer who desires to do the activities I indexed above plus download and do mild enhancing pictures and play primary video games.
+* Any elderly laptop consumer who desires to do the activities I indexed above, plus download, do mildly enhancing pictures, and play primary video games.

-* Families who want a solid, cheaper, worry loose laptop system that the children can do homework on and play Internet games on properly.
+* Families who want a solid, cheaper, worry-free laptop system that the children can use to do homework and play Internet games properly.

-I think about the simplest group of individuals who I think ought to no longer use Ubuntu are folks who require specialized enterprise software or software programs simplest available for Windows.
+The simplest group of individuals who should no longer use Ubuntu is those who require specialized enterprise software or software programs that are only available for Windows.

 Ubuntu Support

 Dell commenced promoting Ubuntu desktops in advance this year.
-If you buy a computer with Ubuntu pre-mounted at Dell or different carriers you would possibly find, you may have the choice for telephone aid.
-However, the electricity of Ubuntu is its community.
-The Ubuntu boards are 2d to none in locating answers to many existing questions and the capacity to ask questions that arise as you operate the system.
-I have found the boards to be extremely well prepared and frequented by cordial, knowledgeable individuals.
-Also, many states offer Ubuntu customer organizations referred to as LoCo businesses for the even more localized guide.
+If you buy a computer with Ubuntu pre-mounted at Dell or different carriers you would possibly find, you may have the choice of telephone aid.
+However, Ubuntu’s electricity is its community.
+The Ubuntu boards are 2d to none in locating answers to many existing questions and can ask questions that arise as you operate the system.
+I have found the boards extremely well-prepared and frequented by cordial, knowledgeable individuals.
+Also, many states offer Ubuntu customer organizations called LoCo businesses for an even more localized guide.

 Ubuntu Weaknesses

-As a great deal of enthusiasm as I actually have for Ubuntu, I am no longer so blinded by the aid of love that I do not see the chinks within the armor.
+As great a deal of enthusiasm as I have for Ubuntu, I am no longer so blinded by the aid of love that I do not see the chinks within the armor.
 And like ANY software or running system, Ubuntu has some chinks.
-The maximum obtrusive, in my opinion, are:
+The most intrusive, in my opinion, are:

 Hardware help.
-The Ubuntu community continues to work difficult at providing drivers and programs to work with each printer in the marketplace and stale the marketplace and scanners, virtual cameras (use a card reader for no problems at all), internet cams, and other gadgets.
-However, the wide variety of hardware gadgets available over the last ten years is impressive, and Ubuntu has a lot of catching up to do.
+The Ubuntu community continues to work hard at providing drivers and programs to work with each printer in the marketplace and stale the marketplace and scanners, virtual cameras (use a card reader for no problems), internet cams, and other gadgets.
+However, the wide variety of hardware gadgets available over the last ten years is impressive, and Ubuntu has much to catch up on.